Monadex-Labs/monadex-v2-subgraph/README.md

 ## Building & Deploying

 Make sure to edit `TARGET_CHAIN` in `src/config/chains.js` to point to the correct chain before running anything.
 New chains must be declared in `SupportedChains` and declared as a new `ChainInfo` class to satisfy graph's Assembly Script type checking.

+`yarn set-config`
+`yarn codegen`
+`yarn build`
+`yarn deploy`

 ## Queries